josemanuelep/screenplay-set-of-utilities/README.md

 * Examples and code snnipets to make easy the automation with webDriver

 As well, two files with the configuration of pipelines as .json

+## Usefull comands

+### To run a specific runner associated to a feature test

+- `gradle clean test --tests NombreDelrunner aggregate --info`